Mercedes-AMG GT: Second generation (C192)

 The second generation AMG GT was unveiled at the Pebble Beach Concours d'Elegance on 19 August 2023, eleven months after the previous generation was discontinued, and production began the following month.
 It is offered as a coupe, and uses the same platform as the new SL roadster.
 It is longer than its predecessor, which allows for a 2+2 cabin setup.

 At launch, a 4.0 L V8 engine was offered in two variants, the 469 hp GT 55, and the 577 hp GT 63, both with four-wheel drive.
-In 2024, two powertrains were added: a plug-in hybrid version of the V8 (GT 63 S E Performance) with four-wheel drive, and a 2.0 L four-cylinder mild hybrid (GT 43) with rear-wheel drive.
+In 2024, two powertrains were added: a plug-in hybrid version of the V8 for the GT 63 S E Performance with four-wheel drive, and a 2.0 L four-cylinder mild hybrid used in the rear-wheel-drive GT 43 and the China-exclusive GT 50.
 All powertrains are mated to a 9-speed automatic transmission.

 Variants

+F1 Safety Car

+The GT 63 Pro is the Formula 1 safety car for the 2026 seasons, making its debut in that role at the 2026 Hungarian Grand Prix, replacing the Black Series.